Unlock Breakthroughs with a Master’s in Mathematics Education

 Assistant Professor

 Dr. Leslie Dietiker is an associate professor of mathematics education, as well as BU Wheelock’s associate dean for research.
 Her research focuses attention on the curricular perspectives of mathematics teachers and their use of curriculum materials.
 Dr. Dietiker is lead author and editor of multiple mathematics textbooks for middle and high school.
-She is the recipient of one of Boston University’s top recognition for educators, the Metcalf Award for Excellence in Teaching.
+She is the recipient of one of Boston University’s top honors for educators, the Metcalf Award for Excellence in Teaching.

-Courses in the EdM in Mathematics Education
+Courses in the Master’s in Mathematics Education (EdM)

 - Equitable Pedagogies in STEM Education